 - Procedures implemented by mortgage originators and servicers to ease the burden on themselves and borrowers of processing refinance loans.
 These changes may include reducing the amount of documentation and costs required to refinance and easing underwriting standards, which could encourage borrowers to refinance their Mortgages and thus increase prepayment rates.
 Some of our Mortgage purchase programs may facilitate these practices.
-For example, certain eligible borrowers applying for Relief Refinance Mortgages may be subject to streamlined underwriting and other procedures.
-See Freddie Mac - Our Initiatives Under the Making Home Affordable Program. - Active solicitation by originators and servicers.
+For example, certain eligible borrowers applying for Relief Refinance Mortgages may be subject to streamlined underwriting and other procedures. - Active solicitation by originators and servicers.
 Many mortgage servicers, including sellers of Mortgages to Freddie Mac, solicit borrowers to refinance their Mortgages.
 In particular, servicers may solicit borrowers to refinance in an effort to preserve servicing income, which could increase prepayment rates.
 To mitigate this risk, generally, we place restrictions on solicitation of borrowers which are intended to prevent servicers from targeting borrowers under Mortgages they service for us more actively than they target other borrowers.
-However, under our Relief Refinance Program, a number of borrowers under Mortgages in PC Pools may be solicited for refinancings.
-See Freddie Mac Our Initiatives Under the Making Home Affordable Program. - Servicing fee rates.
+However, under our Relief Refinance Program, a number of borrowers under Mortgages in PC Pools may be solicited for refinancings. - Servicing fee rates.
 PC Pools containing Mortgages that are subject to servicing fee rates that are relatively low may experience different prepayment rates than PC Pools in which relatively high servicing fee rates predominate. - The rate of defaults and resulting repurchases of the Mortgages in a PC Pool.
 Defaults may increase during periods of economic recession, mortgage credit contraction, stricter underwriting standards that may inhibit refinancings, natural disasters, declining property values or increased use of secondary financing or as a result of other factors that decrease borrowers' equity.
 Such adverse developments could also have a greater impact on certain states or geographical regions.
 Depending on how long a Mortgage has been in default and the likelihood the borrower will resume making payments, we may repurchase a defaulted Mortgage from its PC Pool, which would have the same effect on the Holder as a prepayment of the Mortgage.
 Servicers may also modify such a Mortgage under our Home Affordable Modification Program upon a borrower's successful completion of a trial period.
 Such a Mortgage would be repurchased from its PC Pool and such a repurchase would have the same effect on the Holder as a prepayment of the Mortgage.
-See Substantial repurchases of seriously delinquent Mortgages from PC Pools could materially affect PC prepayment speeds and Credit Factors.
-See also Freddie Mac Our Initiatives Under the Making Home Affordable Program. - Repurchases of Mortgages from PC Pools may occur due to breaches of representations and warranties by the sellers of those Mortgages.
+(See also Substantial repurchases of seriously delinquent Mortgages from PC Pools could materially affect PC prepayment speeds and Credit Factors). - Repurchases of Mortgages from PC Pools may occur due to breaches of representations and warranties by the sellers of those Mortgages.
 These repurchases would have the same effect on the Holder as a prepayment of the Mortgages.
 See We have a substantial backlog of repurchase requests to sellers and their fulfillment could affect PC prepayment speeds. - Repurchases of Mortgages from PC Pools may occur when the terms of those Mortgages are modified or the Mortgages are refinanced as a result of default or imminent default.
 We offer financial incentives (including under our Home Affordable Modification Program) to servicers to modify certain delinquent Mortgages in order to reduce foreclosures and to enable borrowers to stay in their homes.
 These repurchases would have the same effect on the Holder as a prepayment of the Mortgages.
 See Increased Mortgage refinance, modification and other loss mitigation programs could materially affect PC prepayment speeds.
-See also Freddie Mac - Our Initiatives Under the Making Home Affordable Program.